Waiau Pā

-Waiau Pa is a small settlement south of Auckland, New Zealand.
+Waiau Pā is a small settlement south of Auckland, New Zealand.
 It is in the Franklin Ward of Auckland Council.
 The name means "river of swirling currents" in the Māori language.

 Geography

-The Taihiki River runs south and southwest of Waiau Pa, and the Manukau Harbour is to the north.
+The Taihiki River runs south and southwest of Waiau Pā, and the Manukau Harbour is to the north.

 History

 The Waiau Pa Presbyterian Church on the corner of McKenzie Road and Seagrove Road was built in 1914.